Zoneomics Logo

 Adjoining Lot: A lot or parcel of land that shares all or part of a common lot line with another lot or parcel.

 Agriculture: The science, art, or practice of cultivating the soil, producing crops, and raising livestock and in varying degrees the preparation and marketing of the resulting products.
-This does not include small gardens for personal use (see definition).
+This does not include small gardens for personal use (see Garden).

 Alley: A Street or highway intended to provide access to the rear or side of lots or buildings in urban districts and not intended for the purpose of through vehicular traffic.